 For those with busy lives, outpatient care lets them make recovery a priority.
 Continue reading to learn about intensive outpatient care and how it can help if you or someone you know is struggling with addiction.

 An intensive outpatient program (IOP) is a structured treatment plan for substance use disorder.
-Unlike residential treatment, IOP doesn’t require around-the-clock supervision, and clients may attend treatment a few times a week, though they can go more frequently, even daily, depending on their treatment plan.
+Unlike residential treatment, IOP doesn’t require around-the-clock supervision, and patients may attend treatment a few times a week, though they can go more frequently, even daily, depending on their treatment plan.
 Most people opt to continue living from home and tending to tasks at home or work while receiving addiction treatment.
 It’s an excellent option for those who cannot devote most of their time to a residential program, with IOP fitting into an otherwise full schedule.

 Intensive outpatient programs are not the same as a standard outpatient program.
 While standard outpatient programs typically involve weekly therapy and monthly medication management — or a similar variation — intensive outpatient treatment is different.